-Is there a possibility to link MailUp plugin to Elementor forms?
+Is there possibility to link MailUp plugin to Elementor forms?

-For the moment we do not have a direct plugin for the Elementor component of WordpressWordPress, but through the functions of the Elementor plugin, and by creating the registration form in Mailup, you can add the registration form to your website.
-First of all, you have to load the Html block from Elementor:
+For the moment we do not have a direct plugin for the Elementor component of Wordpress, but through the functions of the Elementor plugin, and by creating the registration form in Mailup, you can add the registration form to your website.
+First of all you have to load the Html block from Elementor:

 Then log into MailUp and create your subscription form.
 Find the subscription forms directly in the console, in the menu "Database building/Subscriptions/Subscription forms".
-Once created, the Html code can be obtained and copied, and pasted into the html Html block:
+Once created, the Html code can be obtained and copied and pasted into the html block: